nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 - State focused, not event focused (Figure 1)
 - Data model that’s generic enough, with enough abstraction power that users can use to express the business domain
-- A validation engine that’s generic enough with sufficient abstraction power that users can use to express data validation rules.
+- A verification engine that’s generic enough with sufficient abstraction power that users can use to express data verification rules.

 If distributed ledgers are the “settlement layer” of digital assets, general purpose common knowledge bases are the “settlement layer” of all types of common knowledge.
 The goal of Nervos CKB is to become the state layer of the Nervos network as a general purpose common knowledge base.
 It provides the state and trust foundation for decentralized applications.